 What will your Earth Day necklaces look like?

-Common questions about salt dough
+Common questions about salt dough crafts

 Can I make salt dough ahead of time?

-Will salt dough get mouldy?
+Will salt dough get moldy?

 Can you eat salt dough?

-Can you air dry salt dough?
+Can you air-dry salt dough?

-Yes, you can air dry thin pieces of salt dough.
+Yes, you can air-dry thin pieces of salt dough.
 Place your salt dough pendants in a warm, dry spot for anywhere from 3-7 days.
 Again, it depends on how humid your home is.
 The easiest way to dry salt dough ornaments is in a low temperature oven.

 What to do if my salt dough is too sticky or too dry?

-BE SURE TO SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.
+SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.

 Linda V Rivera says